DBinaghi/plugin-ClickableLinksPlus/readme.md

 Settings allow to choose the elements affected by the plugin, plus whether to show a tooltip, whether to shorten the visibile URL and whether to affect only well-formatted URLs.
 Functionality can be extended to Collections pages.

+Version 1.3: new option to add "wikipedia-style" icon to external links.

 ## Installation
 Uncompress files and rename plugin folder "ClickableLinksPlus".